-Safe Catch Elite tuna is also non-GMO verified, in BPA free cans, and contains no fillers or additives, just pure tuna.
+Safe Catch Elite tuna is also non-GMO verified, in BPA-free cans, and contains no fillers or additives, just pure tuna.
 You can also buy it on Thrive for just $2.75 per can.
-In fact, you’ll get 2 free cans of the tuna if you sign up for a membership using my link.
+I highly recommend you sign up for a membership using my link.

 I know this probably sounds like a sponsored post, but it isn't.
 I'm really just a huge fan of their tuna.
 Safe, sustainable, healthy and delicious.

 Add some cannellini (or white kidney) beans for fiber, protein and thiamin B1 (among other nutrients) and you've got one tuna salad that packs an awesome flavor punch, with so much nutrition, you'll feel healthier just looking at it.
 Try it!

 If you try this recipe, let us know what you think!
 Leave a comment, rate it, and don’t forget to tag the recipe #rootandrevel/@rootandrevel on Instagram.